-What Do Real Estate Broker Do?
+What You Need to Know About Real Estate Broker

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.